KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * flatMap

-    * Returns a single list of all elements yielded from results of [transform](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/flat-map.html#kotlin.collections$flatMap(kotlin.LongArray,%20kotlin.Function1((kotlin.Long,%20kotlin.collections.Iterable((kotlin.collections.flatMap.R)))))/transform) function being invoked on each element of original array.
+    * Returns a single list of all elements yielded from results of transform function being invoked on each element of original array.

     * val list = listOf("123", "45")
         println(list.flatMap { it.toList() }) // \[1, 2, 3, 4, 5\]